 Janice Lion has a strong commitment to contributing to movements for social justice and extensive experience working in the non-profit sector.
 Janice provides leadership for the Center, particularly its domestic programs.
 She advises and collaborates with students, alumni, staff and faculty pursuing a wide variety of U.S.-based research work, summer and post-bac fellowships.
 She facilitates Haverford’s engagement with Let’s Circle Up, a restorative justice program developed by men incarcerated at Phoenix State Correctional Institution.

-In 2015-16 with support from the Initiative on Ethical Engagement and Leadership, Janice coordinated a working group which developed a blueprint for Haverford’s Civic Engagement and Social Responsibility at Haverford College.
-She has been with the Center since 2005.
+In 2015-16 with support from the Initiative on Ethical Engagement and Leadership, Janice coordinated a working group that developed a Civic Engagement and Social Responsibility blueprint for at Haverford College.
+She currently chairs Haverford’s CESR Council.

 Janice earned a B.A. in anthropology and women's studies from Franklin & Marshall College, and a master’s degree from Bryn Mawr College Graduate School of Social Work and Social Research in 2016, with a concentration in community practice, policy and advocacy.
 She hails from Delaware County, PA and has been with the Center since 2005.